curtiscarlsen/curtiscarlsen/Log of First Solo Traveller Game.md

 * Just use the TravellerMap per [[First Classic Traveller Game#adventure design]]
 	* Trojan Reach Sector
 	* Pax Rulin SubSector
+	* staring on planet Perrior
 # Character Gen
 ## Fred
 * [Fred](<file:///home/curtis/Desktop/RPG/Traveller/character sheets/fred.pdf>)
 # Finding a Patron
+It took 2 months *8 search 1d6 rolls that cover one week each.*
+The patron reaction 2d6 roll was a 10, which gave a positive reaction, so Fred was hired.
+I should to a haggling roll to see what Fred is payed.
 ## Pedro the Patron
-arsonist who has a contract on
+arsonist who has a contract on Cyan to set a fire in a factory.

 # Getting to a new planet